Junior Basketball Association: History

 On December 20, 2017, SLAM magazine had first reported on the formation of the Junior Basketball Association after being sent a statement from LaVar Ball, the chief executive officer (CEO) of Big Baller Brand and father to Chicago Bulls player Lonzo Ball and his brothers, LiAngelo and LaMelo Ball.
 According to Ball, his decision to launch the league was prompted by comments from Mark Emmert, president of the NCAA.
 Earlier in the month, Emmert had remarked on LiAngelo's departure from UCLA following a shoplifting arrest in China: "Is this a part of someone being part of your university as a student-athlete or is it about using college athletics to prepare yourself to be a pro?
 If it's the latter, you shouldn't be there in the first place."

 The JBA was established as an alternative route for top amateur players to play professionally without having to compete at the college level for no money.
 During the 2018 season, each player was promised $3,000 per month, and 60 percent of their jersey sales, in addition to other endorsement deals.
 The JBA was fully funded by Big Baller Brand, and players were required to wear the brand's merchandise.
 The league was expected to pay for travel, food, and lodging expenses, although the source of its finances was not disclosed.
 Its official logo features LaVar Ball's son Lonzo.

 On February 2, 2018, it was revealed that the JBA had directly messaged about 80 blue-chip high school basketball players through Twitter about potentially joining its league, with a vast majority declining the offer and none of them ultimately accepting.
 The league appointed former National Basketball Association (NBA) players Ed O'Bannon and Earl Watson, along with Lonzo Ball, to its advisory board and selection committee for choosing players who will compete in the league.
 In its inaugural tryouts, the JBA most notably signed Greg Floyd Jr., a four-star recruit from Las Vegas, and Kezo Brown, a Chicago native and former three-star point guard for Simeon Career Academy.
 The founder's youngest son LaMelo, a former five-star recruit with professional experience, also joined, being labeled by the league as its "marquee player."

 Near the halfway mark of the 2018 JBA season, LaMelo's older brother LiAngelo Ball joined the league after previously stating that he would not participate.

+The league's website was inactive for some time, however, the website has since relaunched but only sells JBA merchandise.
+The league has not made any official announcements of future seasons or if it has folded completely.